Privacy Policies Hub

 7. INTERNATIONAL DATA TRANSFERS

-We work with providers globally and may transfer your data to countries outside the European Economic Area (EEA) or the UK.
+We work with providers globally and may transfer your data to countries outside the European Economic Area or the United Kingdom.
 To ensure an adequate level of data protection, we implement the following measures:

 8. DATA SECURITY